Indoqa/logspace/demo.md

 ## Behind the Curtain

-The *logspace Demo* uses the normal JARs, which can also be used in production and works by using a special configuration.
+The *Logspace Demo* uses the normal JARs, which can also be used in production and applies a special configuration.

 It prepares the directory **logspace-demo** in your temp directory and creates directories for configuration, logging, and collected data inside it.
-Part of this configuration are *AgentOrders* for a *logspace Monitor* running in demo mode.
+Part of this configuration are *AgentOrders* for a *Logspace Monitor* running in demo mode.

-The *EventStore* is configured as an embedded Solr instance which runs in the same JVM as the *logspace HQ*.
+The *EventStore* is configured as an embedded Solr instance which runs in the same JVM as the *Logspace HQ*.
 This Solr instance is not accessible by HTTP, nor does it offer any of the administrative or configuration services usually available.

 All data and logs collected with the demo mode are persistent!<br/>
 You can stop and restart the demo and continue to work with your collected data as long as your temp directory is not cleared.<br/>